Where to see the “magnificent seven” of big cats

 Observation Hill is a renowned viewing spot which overlooks large swathes of the park and offers great views of its inhabitants, which include elephants, lions, hyenas, cheetahs, zebras, giraffes, buffalo, impala and wildebeest, as well as a rich variety of birds.

-Make your dream Kenyan safari into reality with our local experts to help you plan and prioritise.
+Make your dream safari into reality and explore Kenya’s national parks with our local experts to help you plan and prioritize.
 They will work with you to put together your perfect itinerary – after all it’s the trip of a lifetime to one of the world’s premier safari destinations so you should make the most of their expertise.
 All you need to do is send them a few details and they will get to work.

 Join our mailing list for travel inspiration, trip recommendations, and insights from our local experts.